sassoftware/viya4-ark/pre_install_report/README.md

 python viya-ark.py pre-install-report -h
 ```

+**Note:** The tool currently expects an nginx ingress controller.
+Other ingress controllers will not be evaluated.

 ## Report Output

 The tool generates the pre-install check report,`viya_pre_install_report_<timestamp>.html`.
 The report is in a web-viewable, HTML format.